 KATHERINE OSBORNE (d.
 February 11, 1615)

 Katherine Osborne was one of the twenty-two children of Peter Osborne of Tyld Hall, Lachingdon and South Fambridge, Essex and Chicksands, Bedordshire (1521-June 7, 1592) and Anne Blyth (d.1615).
-Online genealogies have her born in Lachingdon and dates for her birth vary from 1575 to 1578.
-By the mid1590s (one genealogy says before March 2, 1594), she had married Sir Thomas Cheke of Pirgo, Essex (January 7, 1570-1659), her second cousin.
+Dates for her birth vary from 1575 to 1578.
+By the mid-1590s (one genealogy says before March 2, 1594), she married Sir Thomas Cheke of Pirgo, Essex (January 7, 1570-1659), her second cousin.
 They had one daughter who died young.
-Katherine was one of two Lady Chekes at court under King James (see MARY HILL).
-She died after a botched bleeding by the queen’s physician.
+Katherine was one of two Lady Chekes at court under King James.
+The other was Mary Hill.
+Katherine died after a botched bleeding by the queen’s physician.

 see LUCY HYDE

 see THOMASINE HEMINGES